Communist Party of Nepal (Maoist Centre): Ideology

-The Maoists announced a ‘People's War’ on 13 February 1996, under the slogan: "Let us march ahead on the path of struggle towards establishing the people's rule by wrecking the reactionary ruling system of state."
+The Maoists launched a ‘People's War’ on 13 February 1996, under the slogan: "Let us march ahead on the path of struggle towards establishing the people's rule by wrecking the reactionary ruling system of state."
 Maoists strongly believe in the philosophy of Mao Zedong who proclaimed, "Political power grows out of the barrel of a gun."
 Maoists also draw inspiration from the ‘Revolutionary Internationalist Movement’, Peru's left wing guerrilla movement—the Sendero Luminoso (Shining Path), and from radical communist parties in different parts of the world.

 The Maoists' aims in the ‘People's War’ were to establish a ‘People's Democracy’ in Nepal.
 The Maoists view it as an "historical revolt against feudalism, imperialism and reformists."
 The catalyst for declaring the ‘People's War’ was the failure of the Nepalese government to respond to a memorandum presented by its representatives to Prime Minister Sher Bahadur Deuba on 4 February 1996.
 The memorandum listed 40 demands related to "nationalism, democracy and livelihood".
 These included the abolition of royal privileges, the promulgation of a new constitution, and the abrogation of the Mahakali Treaty with India, which regulated the distribution of water and electricity as well as the delineation of the border between the two countries.

 In second conference of the CPN (Maoist), a post for chairman was created for the Maoist chief Prachanda.
 Until then, the chief of the organization had been its general secretary.
 A report titled “The great leap forward: An inevitable need of history” was presented by Prachanda.
 This report was in serious discussion in the central committee and the top leaders of the party.
 Based on this report, the CPN (Maoist) adopted Prachanda Path as its ideology.
 After five years of armed struggle, the party realized that none of the proletarian revolutions of the past could be carried out on Nepal's context.
 So having analyzed the serious challenges and growing changes in the global arena, and moving further ahead than Marxism, Leninism and Maoism, the party determined its own ideology, Prachanda Path.